 Reuben Carr is Bioprocess Team Leader at Ingenza, a worldwide leader in the application of IB and synthetic biology.
 Ingenza provides efficient scalable bioprocesses to manufacture chemicals, biologics pharmaceutical and biofuels, from sustainable sources.

-Louise is the Network Manager for CCnet, she is a BSc graduate in Environmental Science, AXELOS PRINCE2® certified in Project Management and has a Level 3 Award in Leadership and Management (ILM).
+Louise is the Network Manager, she is a BSc graduate in Environmental Science, AXELOS PRINCE2® certified in Project Management and has a Level 3 Award in Leadership and Management (ILM).
 Louise has over 9 years’ experience of event management.